Free shipping on all orders 11/27–12/2.

 The Cantilever Table Light is a very warm light.
 My desk doesn’t get a lot of sun so having it there can make the gloomiest day feel warm and cozy.
 I love how it's just minimalist enough that I can make it my own and it subtly adds to the ambiance.

-I didn’t just want to plop it on my desk because that wouldn’t really do the details justice.
+I didn’t just want to plop it on my cozy desk because that wouldn’t really do the details justice.
 On my shelf I have the cord hanging down and you can really see how intentional every piece is.

 Here at Gantri, we’ve talked about how your content makes us want to get our lives together.
 What’s your secret to a clean space?

-Honestly, my desk gets really messy really fast.
+Honestly, my cozy desk gets really messy really fast.
 Especially receiving so many boxes as a creator.
 The Maisy Leigh desk setup may have gone viral but trust me, I do not live in a museum.
 Creating this content inspires me to get my life together and get my desk cleaned up, haha.
 But I do think giving everything on my desk a home really helps me be able to quickly reset and gives me clarity.

-As your followers know, you aren't always at your desk.
+As your followers know, you aren't always at your cozy desk.
 What drives you outside of your work at home?

 I’m a super social person and I strive to do anything that connects me with my loved ones.
 I always want to bring people together.
 I actually struggle to do things for myself.
 I always want a social aspect.
 This year I’m actually challenging myself to go do more activities alone, it's definitely a goal of mine.